St. Francis College: Athletics

-St. Francis competes in the NCAA's Northeast Conference.
+Prior to 2023, St. Francis competed in the NCAA's Northeast Conference.
 Their mascot is the Terrier and was officially adopted by the Athletic Association in 1933.
-Students participate in 21 Division I athletic teams.
+Students participated on 21 Division I athletic teams.
+On March 20, 2023 St. Francis announced that they would drop athletics after the Spring 2023 semester.

-Several teams play at off-campus facilities.
-These include: the soccer teams, which play at Brooklyn Bridge Park Pier 5; the outdoor track team, which meets at Icahn Stadium; the indoor track team, which meets at the New Balance Track & Field Center; the golf team, which plays at the Dyker Beach Golf Course; and the tennis team, which plays at the USTA National Tennis Center.
+Several teams played at off-campus facilities.
+These include: the soccer teams, which played at Brooklyn Bridge Park Pier 5; the outdoor track team, which competed at Icahn Stadium; the indoor track team, which competed at the New Balance Track & Field Center; the golf team, which played at the Dyker Beach Golf Course; and the tennis team, which played at the USTA National Tennis Center.

+Basketball

-The St. Francis College men's basketball team, founded in 1896, is the oldest collegiate program in New York City.
-In the Terriers' 117-year history, they have won 6 regular season championships, have had 4 postseason NIT bids, and 1 postseason CIT bid.
+The St. Francis College men's basketball team, founded in 1896, was the oldest collegiate program in New York City.
+In the Terriers' 117-year history, they won six regular season championships, had four postseason NIT bids, and one postseason CIT bid.
 The Terrier's had their best season in 1955–56 under head coach Daniel Lynch, they posted a 21–4 record that ranked them 13th nationally in the AP polls and reached the NIT semi-finals.
 Then, during Ron Ganulin's tenure as head coach in the late 1990s and early 2000s, the team was one of the best in the NEC; from 1998 through 2004, St. Francis posted a 78–36 conference record.
-At the time Ganulin's assistant was Glenn Braica, who is the current head coach and has held the position since 2010.
-Braica was previously an assistant under Norm Roberts at St. John's University.
+At the time Ganulin's assistant was Glenn Braica, who held the position from 2010 to 2023.
 Under Braica, the Terriers won the 2014–15 NEC Regular Season Championship and participated in the 2015 NIT and the 2019 CIT.

-The women's basketball program kicked off intercollegiate athletics at St. Francis College in 1973.
-Since the 1988–89 season the women's basketball team has been a member of the Northeast Conference.
-The Terrier's had their best season in 2014–15 under John Thurston by winning the NEC Tournament Championship and receiving the programs first NCAA bid.
+The St. Francis Brooklyn Terriers women's basketball kicked off intercollegiate athletics at St. Francis College in 1973.
+Since the 1988–89 season the women's basketball team was a member of the Northeast Conference.
+The Terrier's had their best season in 2014–15 under John Thurston by winning the NEC Tournament Championship and receiving the program's first NCAA bid.
 Also under Thurston, the 2013–14 squad set the single-season program record with 19 victories.
-As of 2018, Linda Cimino is the head coach of the St. Francis College Terriers.
-Previously, Cimino was the head coach at Binghamton.
-In Cimino's first year at the helm, she set the Terrier record for conference wins in a season, 12.